marwhals/kafka-reference/kafka-beginners/kafkaBasicsNotes.md

 ## Topics replication factor
 - Topics should have a replication factor > 1 (usually between 2 and 3)
-- This way if a broker is down, another broker can serve the data TODO insert diagram if I really need it...........
+  - This way if a broker is down, another broker can serve the data TODO insert diagram

 ## Concept of Leader for a Partition
-- At any time only ONE broker can be a leader for a given partition
+- At any time only *ONE* broker can be a leader for a given partition
   - Producers can only send data to the broker that is leader of a partition
   - The other brokers will replicate the data
-- Therefore, each partition has one leader and multiple ISR (in-sync-replica) TODO insert diagram if I really need it...........
+  - Therefore, each partition has one leader and multiple ISR (in-sync-replica)

+TODO insert diagram

-Default producer and consumer behaviour with leaders
+### Default producer and consumer behaviour with leaders
 - Kafka Producers can only write to the leader broker for a partition
 - Kafka Consumers by default will read from the leader broker for a partition

 ## Kafka Consumers Replica Fetching (Kafka v2.4+)
 - Since Kafka 2.4,  it is possible to configure consumers to read from the closest replica
-- This may help improve latency and also decrease network costs if using the cloud (*graph optimsation 🤔*) DIAGRAM maybe
+- This may help improve latency and also decrease network costs if using the cloud (*graph optimization 🤔*)

+TODO DIAGRAM

 # Producer Acknowledgements and Topic Durability